 This year long course is an extension of the Algebra II course exploring the structure of the real and complex number systems.
-Students will learn to recognize the techniques of algebra as reflections of these structures.
-Various topics include functions, logarithms, trigonometry and statistics.
-All topics will be covered in a more in-depth manner.
+Various topics include functions, linear systems, matrices, quadratics, polynomials, radicals, exponentials, rationals, logarithms, and conics.
+All topics will be covered in a more in-depth manner than Algebra II.